-Note: This figure shows both the explained $(\Delta_X)$ and unexplained $(\Delta\gamma)$ components of mortgage refinancing by quantile.
+Note: This figure shows both the endowments (Δ_X) and coefficients (Δ_γ) components of mortgage refinancing by quantile.
 The vertical axes measure the percentage point change in each net income quantile that is attributable to refinancing.
 The decomposition corresponds to the same specification presented in Tables A.3 through A.5.
-The range represents the 99% confidence interval based on bootstrapped standard errors with 100 repetitions.
+The shaded area represents the 95% confidence interval based on bootstrapped standard errors with 100 repetitions.